rcy/tools-docs/tools/graphql-server/subscriptions.md

 );
 ```

-<h3 id="express">Using with GraphQL-Express server</h3>
+<h3 id="express">Using subscriptions with GraphQL-Server-Express</h3>

-If you already have an existing Express HTTP server (created with `createServer`), you can use it for your subscriptions in a specific path.
+If you already have an existing Express HTTP server (created with `createServer`), you can add subscriptions on a specific path.

-For example: if your server already running on port 3000 and accepts GraphQL HTTP connections (POST) on `/graphql` endpoint, you can expose `/subscriptions` as your WebSocket subscriptions endpoint:
+For example: if your server is already running on port 3000 and accepts GraphQL HTTP connections (POST) on the `/graphql` endpoint, you can expose `/subscriptions` as your WebSocket subscriptions endpoint:

 ```js
 import express from 'express';